 According to the National Highway Traffic Safety Administration (NHTSA), the only tests that have been shown to have some relevance to establishing legal intoxication are the One Leg Stand, the Heel-to Toe and the Horizontal Gaze Nystagmus (HGN.

 HGN – In this test the officer has you follow a penlight (or finger or pencil) and attempts to estimate the angle at which the eye begins to jerk (“nystagmus” is medical jargon for a distinctive eye oscillation).
 If this occurs before 45 degrees, it theoretically indicates a blood alcohol concentration over .05%.
 The smoothness of the eye's tracking is also a factor, as is the type of jerking when the eye is as far to the side as it can go.

-This test has been shown to be subject to a number of different problems, not the least of which is the non-medically trained officer’s ability to recognize nystagmus and estimate the angle of onset, and make what amounts to a medical diagnosis that is best left to neurologists and ophthalmologists.
-Even under laboratory conditions, this test has only been established of be accurate in predicting a blood alcohol content above .10% 77% of the time.
+This test has been shown to be subject to a number of different problems, not the least of which is the non-medically trained officer's ability to recognize nystagmus and estimate the angle of onset, and make what amounts to a medical diagnosis that is best left to neurologists and ophthalmologists.
+Even under laboratory conditions, this test has only been established to be accurate in predicting a blood alcohol content above .10%, 77% of the time.

 One Leg Stand - In this test you will be asked to stand on one foot for approximately 30 seconds, while the officer looks for four things:

 - Do you use your arms to balance?

 According to NHTSA if you are unable to satisfactorily perform this test by doing two or more of the above, there is a 65% probability that you have a blood alcohol concentration of .10% or more.